 "The seriousness of these allegations goes far beyond the tit for tat of a political campaign," she said in a statement to ABC News.
 "The allegations of the Foley campaign are without merit."

-In the series of e-mails, obtained by ABC News, from Rep. Foley to the former page, Foley asks the young man how old he is, what he wants for his birthday and requests a photo of him.
+In the series of e-mails, obtained by ABC News, between the page and Rep. Foley, Foley asks the page how old he is, what he wants for his birthday and requests a photo of him.

-The concerned young man alerted congressional staffers to the e-mails.
-In one email, he writes to a staffer, "Maybe it is just me being paranoid, but seriously.
+The concerned page alerted congressional staffers to the e-mails.
+In one email, the page writes to a staffer, "Maybe it is just me being paranoid, but seriously.
 This freaked me out."

 Mahoney's campaign spokesperson said that they believe the matter should be fully investigated.